pdreker/fritz_exporter/README.md

 # Fritz!Box exporter for prometheus

 Simple and straight forward exporter for AVM Fritz!Box metrics.
+This exporter uses the Fritz!Box API (via python module "fritzconnection") as opposed to using UPnP.
 As of now this has tons of assumptions behind it, so it may or may not work against your Fritz!Box.
 It has been tested against an AVM Fritz!Box 7590 (DSL).
 If you have another box and data is missing, please file an issue or PR on GitHub.

 ## Building and running